devrsk/Webstack-Portfolio_Project/README.md

         Remove listings.
 - Buy: (Buyer or Realtor)
         Submit an application with an offer for a home.
-        Send an email to the seller/seller's realtor.
+        Send an email to the seller/seller's realtor to register interest.
 - Rent Out: (Realtor or Landlord)
         Add new listings.
         Upload details of homes.
         Update lease terms, availability date, security deposit.
         Schedule visits.
-        Review renters' applications and approve/reject.
+        See renters' applications.
         Update listing details.
         Remove listings.
 - Rent: (Renter)
         Submit an application for a lease, including credit score and employment information.
-        Send an email to the landlord/landlord's realtor.
+        Send an email to the landlord/landlord's realtor to register interest.

 ## Features